cbenge509/BERTVision/index.md

 ### How it Works: Model Development & Training

 Our development and experiementation was performed in an Infrastructure-as-a-Service topology consisting of two NVIDIA Tesla V100 GPU-backed virtual machines in the Microsoft Azure cloud.
 Data was stored on virtually attached SSD's utilizing approximately 20TiB combined.
-Our development enviornment consisted of Python $v3.8.5$, TensorFLow $v2.4.1$, and PyTorch $v1.7.1$.
-Visualization support was provided primarily through the Altair $v4.1.0$ and Plotly $v4.14.3$ libraries, and all documentation was managed through $\LaTeX$.
+Our development enviornment consisted of Python v3.8.5, TensorFLow v2.4.1, and PyTorch v1.7.1.
+Visualization support was provided primarily through the Altair v4.1.0 and Plotly v4.14.3 libraries, and all documentation was managed through LaTeX.
 Azure DevOps (Boards) and GitHub (repositories) were used to managed project and code, respectively.

 <img src="./images/BERTVision_development_pipeline.png" />